genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/04_presentation/03_banner.md

 }
 ```

-2. Create a function `dismissBanner()` into the class of the component:
+2. Create a function `dismissBanner()` in the class of the component:

 ```js {1,5}
 export class TEMPLATE extends FASTElement {